Danish Auxiliary Corps in Habsburg service 1701–1709: Hungary

 After the arrival of the 1703 reinforcements, the Danish corps consisted of a cavalry regiment, a dragoon regiment, and four infantry regiments.
 It remained in Linz until the spring of 1704 when it marched to Hungary where it took part in the suppression of Rákóczys's Hungarian insurgency.
 The winter of 1704-1705 was spent living off the land in hostile Bavaria, where its maintenance did not burden the Habsburg treasury.
-In 1705, the corps returned to Hungary and renewed heavy fighting.
+In 1705, the corps returned to Hungary and renewed heavy fighting against the Kuruc.
 The following year, the corps combat value fell significantly when the Habsburg emperor no longer could afford to pay it.
-The king of Denmark therefore began diplomatic overturns to regain his troops.
+The king of Denmark-Norway therefore began diplomatic overturns to regain his troops.
 After long and tedious negotiations this was achieved, but it was not until the summer of 1709 that the Danish corps could leave Hungary.
 The Danish king, who planned to resume the war with Sweden, provided the corps with ample enlistment bounties, so that on their return to Denmark its full complement of soldiers were almost restored.
 The majority of the soldiery were now Germans and Hungarians.